dlguswo333/dlguswo333.github.io/markdown/2023/12-19-en-migrate-blog-to-sveltekit-styling.md

 ---

 When you support themes in your webpages, the biggest challenge is to support themes without flickering.
-Flickering might occur if the theme switching mechanisms execute slower than your webpage loads.
+Flickering occurs if the theme switching mechanisms execute slower than your webpage loads.
 We need to make sure that the theme applies as fast as your webpage loads.

 Let me take an example of https://svelte.dev website.
-They implement theme switch like this.
+They support theme like below.
-It prioritize a value stored in `localStorage` (user settings), and then use CSS attribute (system settings).
+It prioritizes a value stored in `localStorage` (user settings), and then CSS attribute (system settings).

 ```html
 <body data-sveltekit-preload-code="hover">